What is hypnotherapy?

 Have you noticed that when you are giving your full attention to a book, your surroundings almost seem to fade into the background?
 But you are awake when reading aren’t you?
 And should a fire alarm go off or should your phone ring, your conscious mind will quickly come forward again to tend to your needs.

 If you decide that a particular suggestion does not inspire you or benefit you, you can easily discard it, because while you are in hypnosis, you still have full control and can even open your eyes at any time should you need to.

-Hypnotherapy can help with a wide range of conditions whether they be psychological or psychosomatic, by using various techniques and suggestions that can change the way your subconscious mind has been running things.
-It often deals with conditions quite swiftly and is particularly effective when the techniques are continued with in your own time.
+Hypnotherapy can help with a wide range of conditions by using various techniques, visualisations and suggestions that can change the way your subconscious mind has been running things.

 Here are just some of the conditions it can help with:

 All cases are different for everyone, and in some cases such as insomnia a doctor’s referral may be required so please do contact me to discuss further.

 Initially there will be a telephone consultation session.
 During the consultation I can find out more about what you would like me to help you with and how it is affecting you, so that I can prepare the best possible sessions that will help you to help yourself.